luissilvestre/collisionkernel/README.md

 * The kernel of the fractional Laplacian on the sphere.
 * The jump kernel of Levy processes subordinate to Browniand motion.

 An example of its usage, and the result of some comparison between these kernels can be seen in the Jupyter notebooks that are provided.
+In [this notebook](https://github.com/luissilvestre/collisionkernel/blob/main/fractional_laplacian_test.ipynb) we compare the collision kernel with the spherical fractional Laplacian.
+In [this notebook](https://github.com/luissilvestre/collisionkernel/blob/main/subordinate_test.ipynb) we compare the collision kernel with the kernel of a subordinate process.